IBM-Cloud/ansible-collection-ibm/docs/ibm_is_network_acl_rule.rst

     (Required for new resource) Direction of traffic to enforce, either inbound or outbound

-  destination (True, str, None)
-    (Required for new resource) The destination CIDR block.
-The CIDR block 0.0.0.0/0 applies to all addresses.

-  tcp (False, list, None)
-    None

-  network_acl (True, str, None)
-    (Required for new resource) Network ACL id

-  name (False, str, None)
-    The user-defined name for this rule.
-Names must be unique within the network ACL the rule resides in.
-If unspecified, the name will be a hyphenated list of randomly-selected words.

-  action (True, str, None)
-    (Required for new resource) Whether to allow or deny matching traffic

-  udp (False, list, None)
-    None

   id (False, str, None)
     (Required when updating or destroying existing resource) IBM Cloud Resource ID.

   state (False, any, available)
     State of resource

-  generation (False, int, 2)
-    The generation of Virtual Private Cloud infrastructure that you want to use.
-Supported values are 1 for VPC generation 1, and 2 for VPC generation 2 infrastructure.
-If this value is not specified, 2 is used by default.
-This can also be provided via the environment variable 'IC_GENERATION'.

   region (False, str, us-south)